 -James 1:22-25 (The Message, 1993)

-This is the eighth post in a series on the development of the English Bible.
+This is the ninth post in a series on the development of the English Bible.
 You can read about the reasons for this series here, and the second installment on John Wycliffe here.
 The third post on William Tyndale is here.
 The fourth on The Geneva Bible is here.
 The fifth on the King James Version is here.
 The sixth on nineteenth century English translations is here.
 The seventh and eighth on twentieth century translations are here and here.

 As we have noticed, twentieth century English Bible translations fall roughly into three categories: committee translations that remained more or less faithful to the wording and rhythms of the King James Version, committee translations that had little to no attachment to the King James Version tradition, and new translations by individuals.
 In this post, we’ll look at some important translations by individuals.